Morphology in Flowering Plants

 • Formation: Develops after fertilization.

-• Parthenocarpic Fruit: Formed without fertilization.
+• Parthenocarpic Fruit: Formed without fertilization (e.g., banana)..

 • Structure: Generally consists of a wall (pericarp) and seeds.